Youth perspectives from the global North

-The district of Tensta is a suburb of Stockholm that is home to a large number of immigrants.
-It experienced social unrest and protests in 2012 and 2013.
+Like many other European societies, Sweden faces challenges related to social exclusion and integration.
+From 2012 to 2013, the district of Tensta, a suburb of Stockholm that is home to a large number of immigrants, experienced social unrest and protests.
 Young people took an active part, demanding that their voices be heard.
 These incidents brought to light a significant gap between people with an immigrant background and other Swedes.
-Many Swedes perceive Tensta as one of the most dangerous areas in the country, and it is often portrayed negatively in the media.
+Many Swedes perceive Tensta and other marginalized communities, as some of the most dangerous areas in the country and are often portrayed negatively in the media.
 Its residents, however, are proud to live in such a multicultural and diverse environment.
 This gap in perception has become an obstacle to social cohesion.

-Building on the Change for Tensta initiative and the insights it yielded, Interpeace recently launched a project seeking to assist Swedish society in promoting a more inclusive culture.
-Through consultations in different areas of Sweden and a public engagement strategy, the ‘We are Sverige’ initiative will shed light on what inclusion means to various local communities, including continuing its engagement in Tensta, and explore how all Swedes can contribute to making their society more inclusive.
+In 2014, Interpeace launched a pilot project, entitled Changes for Tensta, which engaged residents and members of local government and civil society in a process to better understand the sources of tension and to identify options to address them.
+A report and video capture the hopes and dreams of the residents.
+Building on the Change for Tensta initiative and the insights it yielded, Interpeace launched a project seeking to assist Swedish society in promoting a more inclusive culture.
+Through consultations in different areas of Sweden and a public engagement strategy, the ‘We are Sverige’ initiative sheds light on what inclusion means to various local communities and explores how all Swedes can contribute to making their society more inclusive.

 Interpeace’s work in Sweden has centred on empowering marginalized communities in and around major cities, such as Stockholm and Malmö.